demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackEndpointStandard/CarbonBlackEndpointStandard_description.md

 ### Create Access Levels and API Keys

-There are two versions of the API - V3 and V6.
-V6 includes all the APIs except for the Policy APIs.
-Therefore, in addition to creating an API key and API secret key, you also need to create a custom API key and a custom API secret key for the policy related commands.
+In this integration we use 2 rest API's with 2 different permissions.
+One for the policies commands and another for the rest all commands.
+Therefore, in addition to creating a Live Response API key and Live Response API secret key (for the policies commands), you also need to create a custom API key and a custom API secret key (for the rest all commands), with a custom access level.
-Click [here](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/rest-api) for more information about the versions.

 #### Create a Custom Access Level